Playing With: Status Quo Is God

-- Enforced: The show's executive keep everything the same because otherwise the fans would get angry at them.
+- Enforced: The show's executives keep everything the same, because otherwise the fans would get angry at them.

 - Invoked: A change occurs that threatens to shake up the series' dynamics, so the characters scramble to prevent the change from messing with the show.